tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/python.md

 ## Installing Anaconda Python

-Anaconda is a pre-packaged Python distribution for scientific users.
-To customize Python with packages and properly use it in combination with [automation tools](/topics/configure-your-computer/automation-and-workflows/make/), we prefer a *locally installed Anaconda distribution* over cloud-based alternatives.
+Anaconda is a pre-packaged [Python](https://www.python.org/) distribution for scientific users.
+To customize Python with packages and properly use it in combination with [automation tools](/practice/pipeline-automation), we prefer a *locally installed Anaconda distribution* over cloud-based alternatives.

 Watch our YouTube video, in which we walk you through the setup on Windows.

 {{< youtube hGZSAuDcmQc iframe-video-margins >}}

 ### Instructions

-Direct your browser to [Anaconda download page](https://www.anaconda.com/download/) and download the Python 3.x Graphical Installer for your machine.
-Sometimes, the download defaults to Mac, so if you're on Windows or Linux, make sure to select the right version.
+Direct your browser to [Anaconda download page](https://www.anaconda.com/download/).
+You don't need to provide your email address; simply click "Skip registration" below the green "Submit" button to go directly to the [downloads page](https://www.anaconda.com/download/success).
+Download the Python 3.x Graphical Installer for your machine.
+Note that the download may default to Mac, so if you're using Windows or Linux, be sure to select the right version.

 Then, follow the steps provided on the website.